martynakiljan/eat-app-ts/README.md

 <h2>Eat App </h2>

-🔶 Technologies: REACT, TYPESCRIPT, MUI, NPM, SASS, REACT ROUTER DOM
+🔶 Technologies: REACT, TYPESCRIPT, MUI, SASS, REACT ROUTER DOM

 -------
 *A food application that is written using react and typescript*